RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    4. Track and debug the machine learning experiments
 2. SageMaker Experiments -
    1. organize, capture, comapre, search all yuor ML jobs

+#### SageMaker Debugger

+1. provides sagemaker studio debugger dashboard
+2. auto-generated training reports
+3. saves internal model state at periodic intervals
+   1. gradient/tenors are stored overtime
+   2. define rules for detecting unwanted conditions while training
+   3. for every rule a debug job is created which logs and fires a cloudwatch event whenever a rule is hit
+4. Built-in rules -
+   1. monitor system bottlenecks
+   2. debug model parameters
+   3. profiling model framework operations like tensorflow, etc
+5. Supported frameworks and algorithms -
+   1. tensorflow
+   2. MXNet
+   3. XGBoost
+   4. Pytorch
+   5. sagemaker generic estimator
+6. Debugger API is available in github
+   1. construct hooks and rules for CreateTrainingJob and DescribeTrainingJob API's
+   2. **SMDebug** is the client library (integrating sagemaker and debugger) allows to register hooks for ananlysis, accessing, processing training data
+7. SageMaker debugger INSIGHTS dashboard
+8. Debugger ProfilerRule -
+   1. ProfilerResport
+   2. Hardware metrics (CPUBotttleneck, GPUMemoryincrease)
+   3. Framework metrics (MaxInitializationTime, OverallFrameworkMetrics, StepOutliers)
+9. Buil-in actions in response to rules -
+   1. email
+   2. sms
+   3. stop-training
+   4. All the above happens through SNS
+10. Profiling system resource usage and training

+#### SageMaker Autopilot/AutoML

+1. SgeMaker Autopilot is wrapped around AutoML which is automatically identifying which model and algorithm is right for our problem statement
+2. Automates -
+   1. algorithm selection
+   2. model tuning
+   3. data preprocessing
+   4. all infrastructure
+3. It does all the trial and error for you
+4. Workflow -
+   1. load data from s3
+   2. select target column for prediction
+   3. automatic model creation
+   4. model notebook is avaliable for visibility and control
+   5. a model leaderboard is provided which ranks a list of recommended models, from which we can pick anyone to go forward with
+   6. Deploy and moitor the model
+   7. refine the model from the notebook later if needed
+5. can add in human guidance or human intervention, but not a must thing
+6. can be done whole thing with or without code in SageMaker Studio or aws sdk
+7. currently it can limited problems -
+   1. Binary classification
+   2. multiclass claassification
+   3. regression
+8. Algorithm supported -
+   1. Deep Learning (MLP-MultiLayerPerceptrons)
+   2. LinearLearner
+   3. XGBoost
+9. Data fromat -
+   1. csv - tabular data
+10. Autopilot Expalinability -
+    1. AWS realizes that there can be biases inside automl, which can be detected and removed with involvement of human and other resources.
+(For example, real estate problem solved by AutoML might use 'race' features extensively and provides prediciton as per it, this is totally WRONG)
+    2. Autopilot need not be a blackbox, we must know what happens inside, so that there are no biases or false approach inside.
+    3. Autopilot instegrates with SageMaker Clarify (Clarify tells how different features contributed to each prediction)
+    4. This integration also gives transparency on fearures and biases inside the autml
+    5. Also does Feature Attribution -
+       1. Uses SHAP baselines / Shapley values
+       2. For this the research was done using cooperative game threory
+       3. It basically assigns each feature an importance value for a given prediction

+#### SageMaker Model Monitor

+1. Monitors deployed models
+2. Alerts on cloudwatch
+3. Detect anomalies and outliers
+4. Detect new features
+5. Visulize data drift (missing data causes model changes)
+6. No code needed
+7. SageMaker studio and a webbased dashboard used to set this up
+8. integrates with clasrify to detect biases
+9. can predict future bias beforehand
+10. understand model beahviour - which features contributed to the prediction
+11. Data is stored in s3
+12. Monitoring schedules are created to run these monitor jobs periodically
+13. Metrics are shown in cloudwatch - based on this, you can take corrective measures like retrain the model or audit data.
+Also, you ca trigger alarms using cloudwatch notifications
+14. Integrates with Tableau, Quicksight, Tensorboard or can be visualized in SageMaker Studio
+15. Monitoring Types -
+    1. Drift in Data quality
+       1. 'quality' means the statistical properties like mean, max, std deviation, etc
+       2. it is checked respective to baseline that we explicitly create when we create model monitor job
+    2. Drift in model quality
+       1. checkd vs model baseline that we create while creating job
+       2. quality - rmse, accuracy, poc, etc
+       3. quality - ground truth label (GTL means what the humans have labelled for the data vs what model has predicted)
+    3. Bias drift - using Clarify
+    4. Feature attribution drift -
+       1. Based on Normalized Discounted Cumulative GAin (NDCG) score
+       2. compares feature ranking (whihc feature is more important) between live vs training data